JeuJeus/infinite-game-of-life-over-websocket/README.md

 ## Possible Improvements
 - Further Memory-Optimizations
-- Runtime Optimization, calculating only relevant Cells is Alive-Status not for every Cell

 ### Game of Life Rules
 - Any live cell with two or three live neighbours survives.